ptshih/PSStyleSheet/README.md

 ---
 This is a custom stylesheet driven by a plist file

+PSStyleSheet is a plist driven label/button configuration class It tries to remedy the lack of a true stylesheet (like CSS) in UIKit

+How to use:
+*** First make sure you have a style sheet set.
+Omit the .plist extension ***
+*** Make sure you have a style sheet called "MyStyleSheet.plist" in your app bundle ***
+*** Now set it ASAP after app launches: [PSStyleSheet setStyleSheet:@"MyStyleSheet"]; ***

+1. UILabel *myLabel = ...
+2. [PSStyleSheet applyStyle:@"myLabelStyle" forLabel:myLabel];
+3. ???
+4. Profit!

+1. UIButton *myButton = ...
+2. [PSStyleSheet applyStyle:@"myButtonStyle" forButton:myButton];
+3. ???
+4. Profit!

+Future enhancements:
+- CSS to PLIST conversion script
+- Automated stylesheet updating by detecting when the stylesheet file is changed

 LICENSE
 ---
 Copyright (C) 2011 Peter Shih.
 All rights reserved.